true-async/php-true-async-rfc/basic.md

     }

     try {
-       // Main coroutine that listens for incoming connections await spawn with $scope {
+       // The main coroutine that listens for incoming connections
+       // The server runs as long as this coroutine is running. await spawn with $scope {
            while ($socket = stream_socket_accept($serverSocket, 0)) {
                connectionHandler($socket);